blockpass-org/blockpass/docs/Server_Spec_V1.4.md

 ## Targets:
 This document gives a brief introduction on how to integrate your backend with Blockpass system.
-- First we introduce some [Blockpass APIs](#blockpass-api) (**yes, we provided these APIs**) which let Services create a user session, query user info and notice user when login/registration finishes.
+- First we introduce some [Blockpass APIs](#blockpass-api) (**yes, we provided these APIs**) which let Services create a user session, query user info and notify user when login/registration finishes.
 - Then we describe the [4 endpoints](#ii-service-endpoints) that **need to be implemented on Service backend**.
 - The data structure for the 4 endpoints' request parameter and response can be found in the [final section](#iii-mobileapp-data-exchange).